tstout/fin-kratzen/README.md

-# default
+# fin-kratzen

-A service that periodically downloads and stores financial statements from BOA.
+A service that periodically downloads and stores bank statements.

 ## Usage
+TODO

 ## License